National Committee for a Free Germany

+The National Committee for a Free Germany (Nationalkomitee Freies Deutschland, or NKFD) was an anti-fascist political and military organisation formed in the Soviet Union during World War II, composed mostly of German defectors from the ranks of German prisoners of war and also of members of the Communist Party of Germany who moved to the Soviet Union after the Nazi seizure of power.
+Although it initially conducted primarily propaganda and psychological warfare activities, later it formed small military units known as Combat Units (Kampfgruppen) and Partisan Units (Freischärlergruppen) which were sent to the Wehrmacht rear areas where they combined propaganda with collecting intelligence, performing military reconnaissance, sabotage and combat against the Wehrmacht, and to East Prussia, where they attempted to launch a popular guerrilla movement.
+Towards the end of the war its volunteers were sent at the front where they participated in combat with the Nazis.
+The creation of the organisation formed the Movement for a Free Germany, the anti-Nazi German movement in countries beyond Germany, including the occupied Greece (AKFD) and France (KFDW).

 History

 The rise of the Nazi Party to power in Germany in 1933 led to the outlawing of the Communist Party of Germany (KPD) and persecutions of its members, many of whom fled to the Soviet Union.

 With the German invasion of the Soviet Union in Operation Barbarossa, German prisoners of war began to fall into Soviet hands.
-Attempts to establish an anti-Nazi organization from these POWs met with little success, since most of them still believed in the final victory of the Wehrmacht.
+Attempts were made to establish an anti-Nazi organization from these POWs.

 With the German defeat at the Battle of Stalingrad, the number of German POWs increased and their belief in a victorious Germany weakened, hence they were more open to the idea of membership of an anti-Nazi organization.